 So saying, in a green square pot I have grown a very tall tomato plant with fat green tomatoes (above) emerging every day.
 The old mandarin tree has three pale orange-coloured mandarins and my rosella plants are flowering (above) while the spring onions and ginger roots carry on regardless.
 There are non-native plants like a small pomegranate, poinsettia bright red and blooming (above) and our huge native gum tree towers over all of us; yet to blossom for the parrots and fruit bats.
 Special mention goes to our agave family.
 These Mexican beauties (above) love our subtropical climate and we’ve given away more young plants than I can remember.

 Of course, there’s the herbs, for better or worse, always trying so hard … The trailing hoya (above) was a joy with its pink waxy flowers but recently it decided it had had enough and shrivelled up.
 The ancient mulberry tree went the same way, dying in the drought a few years back, followed by the peach and avocado trees.
 The coffee bean tree (above) survives anything.
 We live on a sloping hill with poor soil which is interesting because many years ago cows grazed on the lush hillsides around us.
-My father used to say “All the good top soil has been washed downhill”.
-Not so long ago the rich alluvial earth along the creek and flood plain at the bottom of our street was plundered and no doubt sold for landscaping.
+My father once said “All your good top soil has been washed downhill”.
+Not so long ago the rich alluvial earth along the creek at the bottom of our street was plundered and no doubt sold for landscaping.

-When I first lived here the suburb was casual with a leafy roughness about it which made for a relaxed, friendly vibe.
+When I first lived here, the suburb was casual with a leafy roughness about it which made for a relaxed, friendly vibe.
 Indeed, every home was owner/builder and most residents chose not to erect fences nor were there any footpaths.
 Trees were planted to shade homes from the fierce western afternoon sun and if you were lucky you had a ceiling fan.
-Ah, the 60s, a time of emerging from the past and forging ahead with little regard for cultural or community identity but in so doing created a unique city.
-Strangely, if not surprisingly, it has taken 50 years for the people of Brisbane, Queensland, to appreciate our subtropical city.
-The past is now nostalgically and fondly remembered.
+Ah, the 70s, a time of emerging from the past and forging ahead with little regard for past cultural or community identity but, in so doing, it created a unique city.
+Strangely, if not surprisingly, it has taken about 40 years for the people of Brisbane, Queensland, to appreciate our subtropical city.
+The past is now nostalgically and fondly remembered as the concrete is poured for yet another highrise apartment block.

-If real estate developers would let us, we would return to our friendly, informal way of life instead of building highrise units and painting them grey like every other capital city in Australia.
-To take my mind off the screeching of chainsaws as they hack down another old-growth tree (above) I will write down a little bit about our front garden.
+If real estate developers would let us, we would return to our friendly, informal way of life instead of building cement block homes and painting them grey like every other capital city in Australia.
+To take my mind off the screeching of chainsaws as they hack down another leopard tree (above) I will write a little bit about our front garden.

-The front garden, and I use the term loosely, yes, there is structure and my parents had a vision with edging and all, but I have let that slip.
-Two tall palm trees (above) are on either side of the house echo early Queensland-style seen in rural areas.
+In the front garden, and I use the term loosely, there is structure and visions of edging and all, but I have let that slip.
+Two tall palm trees (above) on either side of the house echo early Queensland-style seen in rural areas.
 Tough-as-old-boots golden cane palms dot the area while I think our camellia is a Melbourne throwback.
 The stocky Illawarra flame tree with its pink orchids (above) was planted to complement the purple jacaranda nextdoor (viewed from balcony).
 I will not describe the weeds like camphor laurel, monstera or umbrella trees always springing up between the lemon scented tea-trees and more civilised shrubs.
-Does anyone still grow ‘cast-iron’ plants?
-It’s an unkillable broad leafed low-growing plant and I think it was beloved of early Victorians as either a hothouse or indoor plant in brass pots on wooden stands.
+Does anyone still grow ‘mother-in-law tongue’ and ‘cast-iron’ plants?
+Cast iron is an unkillable broad leafed low-growing plant and I think it was beloved of early Victorians as either a hothouse or indoor plant in brass pots on wooden stands.

-What there is left of our lawn is covered in bindii prickles thanks to lawn mowing contractors who disperse them willy-nilly via their lawn mower tyres.
+In the back garden, what there is left of our lawn is covered in bindii prickles thanks to lawn mowing contractors who disperse them willy-nilly via their lawn mower tyres.
+You can read my screed on Lawn Mower Men.
+There is a shallow bird bath under the eucalyptus tree for the enjoyment of noisy miner birds.
 On a tiled outdoor table, I have my inherited maiden hair fern (above) in a small pretty terracotta pot.
 The pot was thrown and fired by a neighbour and friend over thirty-five years ago.
 This little fern is hardier than most!

-Apart from hedging bushes of murraya, or mock orange, there is no strong scent in the garden and no ornamental plantings with fragrance.
-It’s our trees which stand out, they and others like them, represent our streetscape and our forebears who had a bit of foresight when it came to leafy, sheltering greenery in an otherwise hot, bare landscape.
+Apart from hedging bushes of murraya, or mock orange, there is no strong scent in the garden and no ornamental plantings with fragrance except a straggly French lavender potplant.
+Our forebears had a bit of foresight when it came to planting leafy, sheltering greenery in an otherwise hot landscape.
+It’s our trees which stand out, they, and others like them, represent our suburban streetscape.
 Long may they tower over us!

 ♥ Gretchen Bernet-Ward